-See TEOpS 16-20-3 to identify whether to apply the Tier 1 travel speed validation test.
-As shown in Table 8.2, the Tier 1 travel speed validation test requires a global evaluation of the modeled versus observed (field) travel speeds for all segments where travel speeds are available (either average segment travel speeds or spot speeds).
-Take care not to use the inverse of travel times to derive the segment travel speeds for the travel speed validation.
+See TEOpS 16-20-3 to identify whether or not to apply the Tier 1 travel speed validation test.
+As shown in Table 8.2, the Tier 1 travel speed validation test requires a global evaluation of the modeled versus observed (field) travel speeds during the analysis period (does not include the warm-up or cool-down period) for all segments where travel speeds are available (either average segment travel speeds or spot speeds).
+To ensure that the travel speed validation test is independent from the travel time validation test, take care not to use the inverse of travel times to derive the segment travel speeds for the travel speed validation.

-Through the evaluation testing on previously developed, calibrated and validated models, BTO-TASU chose an acceptance criteria of a RMSPE of 10 percent for the global travel speed test (i.e., to pass the Tier 1 travel speed test, the RMSPE for all segment/spot speed locations must be less than 10 percent).
-Only very well validated models will pass the 10 percent acceptance criteria.
+The acceptance criteria for the global travel speed test is a RMSPE of 10 percent (i.e., to pass the Tier 1 travel speed test, the RMSPE for all segment/spot speed locations must be less than 10 percent).
+This acceptance criterion was based on the results of the evaluation testing on previously developed, calibrated and validated models.
+Only well validated models will pass the 10 percent acceptance criteria.
 If the model does not pass the 10 percent acceptance criteria, the analyst shall proceed onto the Tier 2 travel speed validation to pinpoint where any issues in the model may exist.

-Conduct the Tier 1 travel speed validation tests by direction for each 15-minute analysis period for every model run.
-Summarize the results of the travel speed validation tests for the average of all (valid) runs.
+Conduct the Tier 1 travel speed validation tests by direction for every model run.
+The analyst should conduct the speed validation for the finest resolution that is feasible, with practical bounds from 15 minutes up to one hour.
+BTO-TASU realizes that using sub-hourly time periods for validation may not be practical (e.g., data is unavailable at the sub-hourly level, the additional value does not justify the added level of effort required, etc.).
+Consider the speed validation test satisfied if the model passes the tests at the hourly level.
+Ideally, however, if using sub-hourly data, strive to satisfy the speed validation test at the sub-hourly level.

+Summarize and document the results of the travel speed validation tests.
 Include a copy of the travel speed validation tests as an attachment to the modeling methodology report and submit to the regional office for review and comment.
 The regional office will involve BTO-TASU in the review as appropriate.
 For sample formats or questions on the travel speed validation test, please contact BTO-TASU via the DOT Traffic Analysis & Modeling mailbox (DOTTrafficAnalysisModeling@dot.wi.gov).

-8.4.3 Travel Times
+8.3.3 Travel Times

-See TEOpS 16-20-3 to identify whether to apply the Tier 1 travel time validation test.
-As shown in Table 8.2, the Tier 1 travel time validation test requires a global evaluation of the modeled versus observed (field) travel times for all study routes greater than 1.5 miles in length.
-Take care not to use the inverse of the segment travel speeds to derive the travel times for the travel time validation.
+See TEOpS 16-20-3 to identify whether or not to apply the Tier 1 travel time validation test.
+As shown in Table 8.2, the Tier 1 travel time validation test requires a global evaluation of the modeled versus observed (field) travel times during the analysis period (does not include the warm-up or cool-down period) for all study routes greater than 1.5 miles in length.
+To ensure that the travel time validation test is independent from the travel speed validation test, take care not to use the inverse of the segment travel speeds to derive the travel times for the travel time validation.